Search by category, archive or keyword

 - Alcohol use affects their job, finances, health, legal, etc.

-- The person is drinking at others; In other words, they are filled with resentment and blame others for their problems.
+- The person drinks at others; In other words, they are filled with resentment and blame others for their problems.

 Until the alcohol user sees the need to do something different, they will not change.